rubenjimenezit/zabbix-add-dependencies-Script/README.md

 ⚠️ Limitation: This script cannot handle prototype triggers due to Zabbix API restrictions.
 Discovered triggers are automatically filtered out to prevent errors.

-Perfect for network monitoring scenarios where you want regular host triggers to depend on device availability.
+Perfect for network monitoring scenarios where you want regular host triggers to depend on device availability

+How to Use Trigger Dependencies Script

+python3 zabbix_dependencies.py <hostid> <parent_triggerid>